 Helpful Maths Resources

-Below are the presentations from the Maths Parent Workshop that was held on February 14th 2019.
+Below are the presentations from the Maths Parent Workshops.
 These explain and demonstrate within the presentation how Maths (addition and subtraction then division and multiplication) is being taught to your children throughout the school.
 The progression documents outline what is taught in each year group.
 Please be reminded that we now teach a mastery curriculum and therefore do not move beyond the child's year group but instead present questions in a range of ways and contexts.
 It is also important to note that all learning uses a CPA approach - beginning with manipulatives/resources and pictorial representations before moving onto the abstract concepts.

 - Add Subtract Powerpoint